kaazing/gateway/doc/admin-reference/r_configure_gateway_security.md

 ##### <a name="gss-login-module"></a>`gss` login module

 The following example shows a `gss`-based `login-module` element that you define after the Kerberos login module in the chain to enable the Kerberos tokens to travel over the Web.
-Both of these login modules are required when using the `Negotiate` or `Application Token` [schemes](#authentication):
+This login modules is required when using the `Negotiate` [scheme](#authentication):

 ``` xml
 <login-module>